rbowsley/lamplighthelp/source/16-12-1_Global_Settings-_People_and_Orgs.markdown

 #### Do you want to use relationships between {{people}} in {{work}} and other records?

-   If you choose to enable this option then there will be a ‘default contact’ tickbox when you set up a new relationship.
+   If you choose to enable this option then there will be a ‘default contact’ tick box when you set up a new relationship.

 #### Do you want to allow multiple default contacts for a single profile?